 A Cell Biology Research Technician position in Early Discovery & Technology Development team is available at Ksilink.
-For more info, please click here
+To read the job offer in English, please click here To...

-Ksilink is happy to announce the release of its new website.
+We are happy to welcome you on our new website.
 We will keep you informed about news and activities around patient-based drug discovery.
-Come and visit us on...
+Come and visit us on www.ksilink.com !!

 Ksilink, joining academic-industry cell imaging consortium to speed patient-based drug discovery and development

 Credit : Broad Institute of MIT and Harvard.
 Human cells imaged using Cell Painting are treated with fluorescent dyes that mark different cellular components, including the...